Configuration

 export COPINANCEOS_OLLAMA_MODEL=llama23.
 Verify

-copinance research ask "What is the current price?" --symbol AAPLPer-Workflow Provider Configuration
+copinance ask "What is the current price?" --symbol AAPLPer-Workflow Provider Configuration

 You can use different providers for different workflows: